-I say “we” because I’m a founder and serial entrepreneur myself.
-Before I began coaching, I developed a multimillion dollar business portfolio which included retail, professional service, and commercial real estate development companies.
-I’ve developed multimillion dollar projects, raised millions in capital, worked with hundreds of small business clients, and consulted with billion-dollar investment firms.
+Before I began coaching, I developed a multimillion dollar business portfolio, including retail, professional service, and commercial real estate development companies.
+I’ve developed massive commercial real estate projects, raised millions in equity, worked with hundreds of small business clients, and consulted with billion-dollar investment firms.

-But as an entrepreneur, my mistakes have been just as formative as my successes.
+As an entrepreneur, my mistakes have been just as formative as my successes.
 I’ve started numerous businesses that have failed.
 I’ve gone all-in on half-baked business concepts.
 I’ve been sued by crooked partners.
 I’ve lost an incredible amount of money.
 I’ve gone through the crap in life that can’t be faked.
-If you’re a founder, you can appreciate these experiences.
+If you’re an entrepreneur, you can appreciate these experiences.

-I began coaching six years ago as I grew my businesses.
-A coach I had hired when I was building my businesses encouraged me to take coaching courses to advance my leadership skills.
-Initially, I employed coaching as a managerial skill with my staff.
-I was also a landlord at the time and, without realizing it, I began operating as a business coach to many of my tenants to ensure that they were able to pay their rent.
+I began coaching eight years ago as I grew my businesses.
+A coach I had hired while I was building my businesses encouraged me to take coaching courses to advance my leadership skills.
+Initially, I employed coaching as a management approach with my staff.
+I was also a landlord at the time and, without intending to do so, I began operating as a business coach to many of my tenants to ensure that they were able to pay their rent.
 As my experience grew, I moved from coaching to advising startups and established businesses.